 Also, presentation of class work in Eurythmy to parents or to the school community encourages pride in the achievement of shared aims to the best of one’s ability – both as an individual and as a member of the group – and leads to enhanced self esteem.
 It is therefore encouraged at Shearwater where possible.

 For more information see Eurythmy in the Kindergarten curriculum.
-Marilyn Myres, the professional Curative Eurythmist working at the School is available for private tuition.
+You can also read more about the professional Curative Eurythmist working at the School also available for private tuition.